-So, it’s important to carefully scrutinize the security features that different web hosts offer.
+So, it’s important to carefully scrutinize the web hosting security (opens in new tab) features that different web hosts offer.
 Some hosts have closely guarded data centers with 24/7 performance and threat monitoring to protect your website.
-Others take a much more lax approach and leave it to you to manage your website’s permissions.
+Others take a much more lax approach, and leave it to you to manage your website’s permissions.

 Once you have a shortlist of potential hosts, you’ll of course want to compare their prices.
 Depending on your budget, price may be more or less important relative to other features in your final decision.

 This is also a good time to look at online feedback from webmasters who have used these hosts.
 Reading about other peoples’ experiences with a hosting provider can give you an indication of whether it’s as good as it seems on paper.

 Make sure to read our buying guides outlining the best (opens in new tab)VPS hosting and the best cloud hosting (opens in new tab), to find the best hosts for those types of web hosting packages.
 If you're looking to build a website (opens in new tab), ensure you choose from the best website builders (opens in new tab) to do so.